Faithful3D/Website/article/_template_release.md

 imgURL: ../image/article/IMAGE.jpg

-short_text: remove this option if empty
+short_text: remove this option if empty (for index)
+long_text: remove this option if empty (for article)

 added:
   - Blocks: